 To produce a basic sound is not difficult on an organ but to play it to its full capacity is another matter.
 This is because there are so many things to think about all at once.
 Apart from learning how to read music, it will be necessary to be able to co-ordinate reading it with a lot of other actions.
 For instance, your right hand will be playing the melody line, your left hand the bass clef or three-fingered chords, and your feet bass notes via the pedalboard.
 If the organ is a pipe organ, such as in a church or theatre, as opposed to an electric model in most homes, then, if you are playing something more upbeat than a hymn or classical tune, it will be necessarily to manually form a rhythm.

-This is produced by combining foot work with the left hand.
+This is produced by combining foot work, and hip movement with the left hand (which is why having some good Organ Benches is useful!).
 For instance, to form a waltz rhythm, the foot will first depress the dominant note of the chord using the pedalboard once, to form the first note of the bar, followed by the left hand playing the full chord twice in succession thereafter to form the other two beats of the bar.
 The combination of this makes the 1-2-3 rhythm that a waltz is danced to.
 The organist then needs to repeatedly keep this up while playing the melody line of the piece with the right hand, as chords change to different ones in accordance with the music being read or played by ear.
 Where there are several manuals (rows of black and white notes or keys) on a pipe organ, the right hand of the organist can also be alternating between two or more manuals with their right hand.